wordpress-mobile/react-native-libraries-publisher/README.md

 **For now, this repository only supports dependencies that don’t have a forked repository, so when adding a package note that we can only use versions from the NPM registry (e.g. `"react-native-get-random-values": "1.4.0"`).**

+**NOTE:** This setup might not work for all dependencies.
+In the future, it might require further modifications to get new packages published.

 ## How to publish an artifact of a dependency

 ### When it's a new package